Got side hustle potential? How to turn a hobby into a business

 • Sole proprietor.
 This is the simplest and cheapest option if you’re a one-person shop.
 However, your personal assets could be at risk because there’s no limit on your personal legal responsibility.

 • Partnership.
-You can set up your business as a partnership if you have more than one owner.
-Partners share in the profits and losses of the company.
+If your business has more than one owner, you can form a partnership.
+Partners share in the company’s profits and losses.

 • LLC.
 You can establish a single- or multi-member LLC.
 Creating an LLC limits your personal legal responsibility, helping to protect your personal finances.
 But it costs more to set up than a sole proprietorship or partnership, and you’ll need to pay an annual fee to maintain it.